bamadesigner/bamadesigner-gatsby/src/content/speaking.md

 ## HighEdWeb

-[HighEdWeb](https://www.highedweb.org/) is an organization of web professionals working at institutions of higher education.
+[HighEdWeb](https://www.highedweb.org/) is an organization of web professionals working at institutions of Higher Education.
 I have been a proud member since [my first HighEdWeb conference](http://2011.highedweb.org/) in 2011 in Austin, Texas.
 HighEdWeb is also [a partner of WPCampus](http://wpcampus.org/about/).

 * Sacramento, CA (2018)
     * Academy: [How to Engineer Accessible Websites](https://technical.highedweb.org/schedule/how-to-engineer-accessible-websites/)